EasyJet urges Britain to keep quarantine rules for short period

-LONDON (Reuters) - Britain’s easyJet (EZJ.L) urged the government to keep any quarantine requirements on travellers arriving in the UK for only a short period, as airlines face a new threat to their survival.
+LONDON, May 11 (Reuters) - Britain’s easyJet urged the government to keep any quarantine requirements on travellers arriving in the UK for only a short period, as airlines face a new threat to their survival.

 Airlines across the world have grounded their fleets as the novel coronavirus brought travel to a halt, putting their finances under huge strain.
 New quarantine rules could slow down and complicate any recovery in demand for travel.